-Just a little tip up front: The simpler your system, the fewer headaches you’ll have.
+Just a little tip up front: The simpler your water-tank system, the fewer headaches you’ll have.

-While our Canadian, military-grade water canister is bomb proof, we found it hard – and in some countries impossible – to find top-quality water canisters (outside Europe).
+While our heavy-duty water canister is bomb proof, we found it hard – and in some countries impossible – to find top-quality water canisters (outside Europe).
 As a result our second canister is one of those red, plastic, high-quality fuel carriers that are used on boats.

-For years a better system simmered in the back of our heads, but we never took the time to make it happen.
-A good water system is one of those things to think through before departure, and to install when building your vehicle.
+For years a better water system simmered in the back of our heads but we never took the time to make it happen.
+A good water system is one of those things to think through before departure and to install when building your vehicle.
 Oh well, we took 12 years to get to that point…

-When we were in Venezuela and a piece of the exhaust broke off, we were Barquisimeto.
-Here I found what may be one of the best exhaust shops in Venezuela: Cobra Silenciadores .
-The original Toyota muffler, that we installed 12 years ago, was still in very good condition thanks to the Brazilian exhaust specialists in São Paulo, who had wrapped it in a thin sheet of stainless steel.
+The original Toyota muffler, which we installed 12 years ago, was still in very good condition thanks to the Brazilian exhaust specialists in São Paulo who had wrapped it in a thin sheet of stainless steel.
 But the rest was falling apart.

 From Exhaust to Water Tank

 Alejandro told me he could build me any exhaust system I wanted, but due to the financial state of the country he couldn’t get his hands on stainless steel pipes.
 Within a few hours we had custom-built a perfect exhaust system.
 In the days that followed we made some slight modifications to get rid of vibrations and heat.
 I was happy with the result.